The-OpenROAD-Project/bazel-orfs/README.md

   The Docker image used in the flow defaults to `openroad/orfs`, with tag specified in the [module](./MODULE.bzl) file.

   > **NOTE:** The `bazel-orfs` doesn't execute flows inside the Docker container, but rather uses the container as a source of ORFS artifacts.
-* [OpenROAD-flow-scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts) - **Required only when using customized ORFS** - to use it, `env.sh` file from OpenROAD-flow-scripts has to be sourced or `FLOW_HOME` environment variable has to be set to the path of the local `OpenROAD-flow-scripts/flow` installation.
+* (Optional) Locally built [ORFS](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts).
+To use it, `env.sh` file from OpenROAD-flow-scripts has to be sourced or `FLOW_HOME` environment variable has to be set to the path of the local `OpenROAD-flow-scripts/flow` installation.
-  Bazel-orfs intentionally does not treat ORFS as an installable versioned tool, but prefers to rely on local installation such that it is easy to modify ORFS and OpenROAD.

 ## Usage